 If the name is neither a shell function nor a builtin, and contains no slashes, bash searches each element of the PATH for a directory containing an executable file by that name.
 Bash uses a hash table to remember the full pathnames of executable files (see hash under SHELL BUILTIN COMMANDS below).
 A full search of the directories in PATH is performed only if the command is not found in the hash table.
-If the search is unsuccessful, the shell prints an error message and returns an exit status of 127.
+If the search is unsuccessful, the shell searches for a defined shell function named command_not_found_handle.
+If that function exists, it is invoked with the original command and the original command's arguments as its arguments, and the function's exit status becomes the exit status of the shell.
+If that function is not defined, the shell prints an error message and returns an exit status of 127.